-All WHI CT/OS participants still in active follow-up will be invited to continue their participation in the WHI-ES by mailed consent.
-Once continuing commitment to the study is confirmed, participants will complete annual data collection forms primarily by mail with follow-up for additional details, if needed, typically by phone.
-In addition, a one-time in-person visit is planned to collect standardized clinical measures, limited functional status information and blood on 8000 women over 78 years of age.
-A closely associated ancillary study will collect more in-depth measures of physical activity in conjunction with the inperson visit.
+All WHI CT/OS participants who re-consented to the Extension Study in 2010 who are still in active follow-up will continue participation in the WHI-ES.
+Participants will complete annual data collection forms primarily by mail with follow-up for additional details, if needed, typically by phone.
 Retention efforts will be employed throughout the WHI-ES to maintain contact with participants and encourage continued participation.